 How the angular momentum is able to influence the fly cast.
-Or the forth energy transmission property of the fly rod.
+Or the forth energy transfer property of the fly rod.
 What does it mean ?

-When first I represented the revision 1.1 of my work „Experimental investigations on the fly rod deflection“ in Mai 2014 in the english speaking forum „flyfishing.co.uk“, I was absolutely surprised about the reactions.
+When first I represented the revision 1.1 of my work „Experimental investigations on the fly rod deflection“ in May 2014 in the english speaking forum „flyfishing.co.uk“ titled ‘physics of fly casting’, I was absolutely surprised about the reactions.
 I expected an open minded discussion about my work and especially about the result, that the flexible fly rod enables a transmission of energy, which leads to an about twice efficiency (ratio of output / input) in relation to an absolutly ridig fly rod.
 But instead of this a general discussion arouse in which progress the conclusions of my work went into the backgroud more and more.
-Especially the conclusion that the impact of angular momentum enables an additional energy transmission was not respected.
+Especially the conclusion that the impact of angular momentum enables an additional energy transfer was not respected.

-Due to the not ending criticism on my work I added some investigations and published the revision 2.0 in November 2014, in which basically the impact of the mass of both fly rods (the flexible as well as the rigid one, see annex 2) was respected including further explanations about the impact of angular momentum (see annex 3).
+Due to the not ending criticism on my work I added some investigations and published the revision 2.0 in November 2014, in which basically the impact of the mass of both fly rods (modification of the moment of inertia for both the flexible and the rigid one, see annex 2) was respected including further explanations about the impact of angular momentum (see annex 3).
 The revision 2.0 was confirming my findings of the revision 1.1 even more.

-Properties of the fly rod concerning energy transmission
+Properties of the fly rod concerning energy transfer

 The translation is also called parallel motion.
 If the fly line is casted sololy out of the hand – as it is shown sometimes during casting shows – basically a translation acts on the fly line.
 As soon as a fly rod is used the rotation joins the motion due to its lever arm.
 For a flexible fly rod the spring function is added.

 Until the beginning of 2016 the fly cast was basically faced by one dimensional models.
-Simply spoken those models concentrate the whole mass (basically of the rod and the line) into a marble , which is acellerated by a spring.
+Simply spoken those models concentrate the mass into a marble , which is acellerated by a spring.
 Interestingly already those one dimensional models were calculating a significant better efficiency in relation to a rigid fly rod.

-The angular momentum as a further energy transmission property
+The angular momentum as a further energy transfer property